-These brand-new health uncertainties as well as this breathtaking biomedical innovation shed light on the current intensive preservation and donation of frozen embryos across the states of the U.S. as well as in other countries all over the globe.
-In the American context, the most updated official survey, based on the CDC’s 2018 Fertility Clinic Success Rates Report, reveals that there were 306,197 assisted reproductive technologies (hereinafter: ART) cycles performed at 456 reporting clinics in the United States during 2018, resulting in 73,831 live births (deliveries of one or more living infants) and 81,478 live-born infants.
-According to another estimate, “there are more than 620,000 cryo-preserved embryos in storage in the United States..”
-Sadly, however, even these cutting-edge fertility treatments, besides the innovation of an artificial womb, ectogenesis, haven’t resolved the dead-end moral and legal deliberations regarding the status of both the frozen embryo and the fetus.
-Consequently, even early in 2020, an Arizona court still could not precisely define the moral status of the frozen embryo, settling on an “interim category that entitles them to special respect because of their potential for human life.”
+This breathtaking biomedical innovation highlighted the dilemmas that can occur in today’s extensive preservation and donation of frozen embryos across the United States as well as in other countries throughout the world.
+In the U.S. context, according to the most recent official survey, based on the CDC’s 2018 Fertility Clinic Success Rates Report, there were 306,197 assisted reproductive technologies (hereinafter: ART) cycles performed at 456 reporting clinics in the United States during 2018, resulting in 73,831 live births (deliveries of one or more living infants), for a total of 81,478 live-born infants.
+According to another estimate, “there are more than 620,000 cryo-preserved embryos in storage in the United States.”
+Sadly, however, even these cutting-edge fertility treatments, not to mention innovations leading to ectogenesis – an artificial womb – haven’t resolved the until now unresolvable moral and legal debates regarding the status of both the frozen embryo and the fetus.
+Consequently, even early in 2020, an Arizona court could not precisely define the moral status of the frozen embryo, settling on an “interim category that entitles them to special respect because of their potential for human life.”

-This article challenges the conventional conceptualization of the frozen embryo and the fetus in dichotomous terms as either having or not having personhood status, as well as the resulting prohibition against aborting the fetus and/or thawing the frozen embryo, since it may be equivalent to murder.
-I claim that between these two extreme poles there is room for a much more nuanced and relational/relative moral status.
-Moreover, I do not claim that this is an “interim category,” which is an absolute and comprehensive definition located somewhere in the range between being a person or not.
-On the one hand, the frozen embryo is not a mere good or article with no moral value, but on the other hand, it is still not a full person to all intents and purposes.
+This article challenges the conventional conceptualization of the frozen embryo and the fetus in dichotomous terms as either having or not having personhood status.
+I claim that between these two extreme poles, there is room for a much more nuanced and relational moral status.
+The notion of “relational status” has long been the subject of a vast body of scholarly work, but the phrase “relational moral status” represents a much newer idea, having been raised mainly during the past decade in the legal and ethics fields as well as others.
+Nevertheless, both of these concepts remain difficult to define precisely.
+This article offers a novel approach, using intent and contract, especially the relational contract, to define the relative moral and legal status of the frozen embryo (and the fetus).
+Under this approach, the two individuals involved in the fertility treatments should define the relational status of their own frozen embryo as they prefer to conceptualize their relationships with it through private, contractual arrangements.

+Thus, the moral and legal status of the embryo in such cases should subjectively depend on and be a derivative of the individual autonomous parental intentions, articulated in their private agreement according to specified contractual stipulations, thereby bypassing any determination of whether it is a person or not, or something in between.

-Indeed, in the recent legal literature there have been some challenging calls for much more flexibility and even mobility in the definition of frozen embryos, which will be extensively elaborated in the next chapter of this article.
-In light of relational ethics, which will be presented at length in chapter II of the article – as opposed to the prevailing three legal definitions, which will be defined in the next chapter – I will call for a more relational definition of the moral status of the frozen embryo and the fetus as a byproduct of the existing and upcoming relationship between them and their intending parents.
+Indeed, in the recent legal literature, there have been some powerful calls for more flexibility and even mobility in defining frozen embryos.
+In light of relational ethics, which will be presented at length in Section 2, but which is basically a decision-making model that outlines four core principles: mutual respect, relational engagement, bringing knowledge back to life, and creating environment I will call for a more relational definition of the status of the frozen embryo and the fetus as a byproduct of the existing and impending relationship between them and their progenitors.
+Essentially, the legal and moral status of these embryos should no longer continue to be defined in dichotomous and objective terms, as has been traditionally accepted for decades.
+Instead, their status should be considered subjective and relational, which, in the context of relational ethics, primarily depends on their current and future relationships with each contacting party, who have entered into a private agreement reflecting their interest in becoming (or not) the legal parent of the intended child.